 Even if you send them to a specific product page, if there are links to other pages on your site, the chances are higher that they will click away and not go back to your product.

-Always send people to a dedicated landing page featuring your offer.
+Always send people to a dedicated landing page featuring your offer - and nothing else.

 Second, if you are using a dedicated landing page and you’re not getting conversions (opt-ins), make sure the page is consistent with the ad.
 In other words, if your ad is offering a $10 off coupon, the headline on your landing page should say - Get your $10 off coupon here.